Growli

 Is pepper toxic to cats?

-Pepper (Capsicum annuum) is mildly toxic to pets to cats according to the ASPCA.
+Pepper (Capsicum annuum) is mildly toxic to cats according to the ASPCA.
 Pepper foliage contains solanine and can irritate pets that chew it.
 Ripe fruit is generally safe but very spicy varieties can upset stomachs.
 Keep it out of reach and contact your vet or the ASPCA Animal Poison Control Center on (888) 426-4435 if your cat chews it.

 Is pepper toxic to dogs?